Amovsessyan/cranial-nonmetric-mmd-analysis/README.md

 ## How to run the analysis

-Run the script from the repository root:
+Download or clone the repository.
+In R or RStudio, set the working directory to the repository root, that is, the folder containing `run_mmd_honest_analysis.R`, `data/`, and `results/`.

+Then run:

 ```r
 source("run_mmd_honest_analysis.R")